xdev-software/micro-migration/README.md

 |------------------------------------------------------------------------------------------------------------|----------------------------------|
 | [1.1.0](https://central.sonatype.com/artifact/org.eclipse.store/storage/1.1.0) | micro-migration-eclipse-store-v1 |

-If you are using a different, not listed version of MicroStream, this shouldn't be a problem.
+If you are using a different, not listed version of MicroStream/EclipseStore, this shouldn't be a problem.
 Usually you can simply use the closest Micro migration version (f.e. you are using MicroStream `08.00.00-MS-GA`, then use `micro-migration-microstream-v8`) and exclude the dependent version of MicroStream vom Micro migration:
 ```xml